ContributingFactor/MWPointTracker/README.md

 When a model is two events away from the next point reward, the total will be shown in orange.
 If it's one event away, it will be shown in red.

+A progress bar is also added under the model statistics.
+The progress bar will show overall progress towards the next reward.
+If the mouse is held over the bar, the tooltip will show the number of current prints against the prints needed for the next reward.

+The progress bar can be turned on or off by using the extensions options.

 ![image](example.jpg)

 ## Installation